SphericalCowww/ROS_init_practice/ros2_ws4_controller/README.md

     sudo raspi-config 	                # navigate to Interfacing Options > I2C, and enable it. reboot
     ls /dev/i2c-*                       # if I2C is enabled, it will should show /dev/i2c-1
-    i2cdetect -y 1                      # if I2C is enabled, it will show grid patterns with 40 as the default address sudo usermod -aG i2c kali           # lower level than "sudo adduser $USER i2c" reboot
+    sudo i2cdetect -y 1                 # if I2C is enabled, it will show grid patterns with 40 as the default address sudo usermod -aG i2c $USER          # lower level than "sudo adduser $USER i2c" reboot
     colcon build
     source install/setup.bash